lwr20/kube-cluster/README.md

 kubectl annotate ns client "net.alpha.kubernetes.io/network-isolation=yes" --overwrite=true
 ```

+Refresh the management UI (it may take up to 10 seconds for changes to be reflected in the UI).

-The UI will no longer be able to access the pods, so they will no longer show up in the UI.
-Allow
+The UI can no longer be able to access the pods, and so they will no longer show up in the UI.

-the UI to access the pods via a NetworkPolicy.
+Allow the UI to access the pods via a NetworkPolicy.
 ```
 # Allow access from the management UI.
 policy create -f allow-ui.yaml